 As more and more church-goers use debit and credit cards as their primary payment methods, churches are scrambling to offer new ways to tithe.
 Here are three methods you can use to help your card-wielding members support your church:

 There are tons of services that you can use to set up an online giving page.
 Having an online option for tithes and offerings will make it easier for your members to support your church with a debit or credit card, even on days when they’re not in the pews.

 Many church goers make it a point to give at regular intervals, whether it’s once a week or once a month.
 Offering them the option of setting up a recurring gift will help them continue their giving patterns without having to remember to log on to a donation form once a week.
 It’s also useful when a church member has to travel or be away for a long period of time; they can still support your programs even if they’re not physically at your facility.

 Consider Using On-Site Options

-Giving kiosks, which allow members to make gifts and offerings with their cards, are handy additions to churches who want to engage their members in person.
-Churches with giving kiosks typically invite their members to give at the kiosks either before or after the service.
-Because kiosks can process transactions in just a few seconds, they’re also a useful option for other types of giving, including event registrations, ticket sales for church events, and more.
+Giving apps, which allow members to make gifts and offerings with their cards, are handy additions to churches who want to engage their members in person.
+Churches with giving apps can invite their members to give before, after, or even during the service.
+Because apps can process transactions in just a few seconds, they’re also a useful option for other types of giving, including event registrations, ticket sales for church events, and more.